StanfordBioinformatics/bigquery-genomics-qc/README.md

 Settings for access to Google Cloud.
 Both credentials and dataset information are stored here.

 #### GenomicsQueries.py
 Query configuration file.
-Preset cutoff information is also stored in this file for.
+Preset cutoff information is also stored in this file.

 #### BigQueryGenomicsQC.py
 Class storing the majority of qc functions.